 %USERPROFILE% location.
 The default

 Domain-joined instances with Windows user login: Domain User (e.g.

 Domain-joined instances with Windows user login disabled:

 Adjust Storage Capacity¶

-Administrators can make changes to the storage capacity settings and adjust their Enterprise Profiles/Personal Drives to scale automatically based on usage.
+Administrators can make changes to the storage capacity settings and adjust their users’ Enterprise Profile disks to scale automatically based on usage.

 Initial Disk Size¶

-The initial Personal Drive or profile disk size can be adjusted at any time by navigating to the “Settings” page in your Dashboard and clicking on the corresponding tab (“Profiles” or “Personal drives”).
+The initial profile disk size can be adjusted at any time by navigating to the “Settings” page in your Dashboard and clicking on the corresponding tab (“Profiles”).
 Simply modify the value and click “Save.”
 The new value will be applied to any new sessions started by new users on your account.
-The setting will not be applied to any users who have already established an authenticated profile or Personal Drive.
+The setting will not be applied to any users who have a profile disk.

 Here, you can specify the threshold at which the disk size will automatically increase for established users.
 In the example above, you can see that the disk will automatically go up by 1 GB when it detects there is less than 1 GB of space remaining.
 You can adjust these values as you see fit for your users.